cathaloruaidh/CNV_Paper_Data/README.md

 # Prerequisites
-In additiona to some basic *nix software, the following are required to run the supplied scripts:
+In addition to some basic *nix software, the following are required to run the supplied scripts:
 * `bcftools`
 * `bedtools`
 * `liftOver`